primait/auth0_ex/README.md

 config :prima_auth0_ex, telemetry_reporter: TelemetryReporter
 ```

-At startup the library will check if a reporter has been configured and then it will attach it as an handler.
+At startup, the library will check if a reporter has been configured and then it will attach it as a handler.

-In order to work, the reporter needs to have an `increment` method like in Statix or Instruments, and it will then increment one of two counters: `retrieve_token:success` or `retrieve_token:failure`.
+To work, the reporter needs to have an `increment` method like in Statix or Instruments, and it will then increment one of two counters: `retrieve_token:success` or `retrieve_token:failure`.
 Each counter will be tagged by `audience`.

 ## Development